axibase/axibase-charts/syntax/udf.md

 ## Functions Available in the Package

-### Value-Expression Functions
+### Value Setting Functions

-In the functions file you can use [all functions, which can be used in value-expressions](./value_functions.md).
+In the functions file you can use [all functions, which can be used in [series] value setting](./value_functions.md).

 #### Examples

-Below are varians of functions you can write with value-expression functions.
+Below are varians of functions you can write with value setting functions.
-All functions from the examples can be found in [my_math.js file](../resources/my_math.js).
+All functions from the examples can be found in [examples.js file](../resources/examples.js).

 ##### Calculate the range between maximum and minimum in each period, using `max()` and `min()` functions

 [Chartlab Example](https://apps.axibase.com/chartlab/8f8a0463)

-This example shows, how `max()` and `min()` value-expression functions can be used.
+This example shows, how `max()` and `min()` functions can be used.
 Both functions calculate the aggregated value, so the same value is returned for the whole period.

 ```javascript